 His story is an old one in the music business: people he'd trusted took advantage of him.
 Earle just didn't see it coming.

 "It was kind of stunning," he said.
 "After four or five years of working with someone, there's this kind of 180.
 It just proves to me that no matter how long you're with [a record label], you can never trust them."

 The trouble came on the heels of his fifth record, "Nothing's Gonna Change the Way You Feel About Me Now."
 The 2012 release got good reviews and performed reasonably well on several Billboard record charts.

-He started work on a sixth record with a new record company, Communion Records -- and that's where it went wrong.
+He started work on a sixth record -- and that's where it went wrong.

 "I was working on a single record and was negotiating a contract," he said.
 "That's when the people that ran my record label acted like children.
 They tried to f--- me over.
 They tried to do a power play, thinking I'd buckle because they have money."